willnwhite/crrection/README.md

 # crrection
-Make and send corrections.
+Make and send webpage corrections.
 Google Chrome extension.

+Click on a mistake and type your correction over it.
+Opens an email to the webmaster with the original and the correction, with a link to the page.